fedorenchik/PlanetVim/docs/MENU_REVIEW.md

 ## Validation recorded

+Implementation summary: the full GUI suite passed 59/61 files on both Linux GVim 9.1.0000 and 9.2.0849; two existing debugpy-dependent files were skipped.
+The Python suite passed 102/103 tests with one missing-SFML skip.
+Final index, Select-mode and help fixes passed focused checks on both versions.
+Startup is 1.541 seconds median after compiling the index traversal, below the existing 2-second local budget.
+See [acceptance details](ACCEPTANCE.md) for boundaries.

 - Inspected all seven modules and relevant startup/adapters; checked current official Vim releases/reference documentation on 2026-09-10.
 - Captured live menus/options with `getcompletion('', 'menu')` and `menu_info()`